quillaur/program_management/README.md

 Insert the requested files and click the "upload" button.
 The result table should appear on your webpage.

-# TODO
+# TO DO
-- Fix january 27th date with the january test case
-- Take into consideration welcome brothers
-- Add a counting system which will allow to better choose brother to use
+- Fix count of brothers to include sono brothers in passing mikes.